Spacerocket007/Steam-Auto-Shutdown/README.md

 How to insall:

-Requirement: Python 3.0 or newer (tested on Python 3.9)
+Requirements: Python 3.0 or newer (tested on Python 3.9)

 Download file and open it with Python.